TECHNICAL ARCHIVES - CLI REFERENCE

 --skip-prd-multi-generation # Skip PRD multi-generation

---prd-multi-generation-models <models> # Comma-separated model list
+--prd-multi-generation-models <models> # Comma-separated list of models for multi-generation

 --prd-combine # Combine generated PRDs into master PRD